 Complete a Free Case Evaluation form now

-Speak with a Toronto Serious Birth Injury Attorney Today
+Speak with a Toronto Serious Birth Injury Lawyer Today

 Birth injuries are among the most emotionally and legally complicated kinds of medical malpractice claims.
 One issue that often arises is that it may take a few months or years before the injured child starts to manifest symptoms of a brain injury or developmental delay.
 As the above case illustrates, even once the effects are known, the hospital or doctors who performed the original birth will go out of their way to shift the blame to some other phantom cause.